Radius of a Circle Calculator

 Landscaping and Agriculture

 Landscape designers use radius calculations to plan circular gardens, patios, or fountains.
 If you know you want a circular flower bed with an area of 50 square feet, calculating the radius tells you how far from the center point you need to mark the edge.
 Irrigation systems use radius calculations to determine coverage areas - a sprinkler with a 20-foot radius covers about 1,256 square feet.
+For soil and material calculations, see how radius affects surface area and density of circular plots.

 Sports and Recreation